The Untold Truth Of Turkey Legs

 Few food items are as polarizing as the turkey leg — it is a true "love it" or "hate it" situation.
 On one end of the spectrum, its beloved admirers can't get enough of the generously portioned, sodium-laced, portable food.
 On the other hand, its haters really know how to hate — knocking its large, often grotesque appearance and the astonishing amounts of calories, fat, and God knows what else you're ingesting in one seating.
 Haters gonna hate, right?

-Whether you have tried one or been an innocent bystander, the sight of one has likely been burned into your mind forever.
+Whether you have tried one or been an innocent bystander, the sight of a turkey leg has likely been burned into your mind forever.
 You just can't unsee the thing.
 The turkey leg has its place in many amusement parks, county fairs, and festivals across the country.
 There's even a holiday dedicated to it (okay, all turkey products really) each year when its faithful admirers rally together for National Turkey Lovers Day.
 On paper, it is a snack — or meal (because, let's be honest, it's huge) — comprised mostly of protein from the aforementioned animal.
 So, why does the bird get so much heat?
 Join us on this brine-filled adventure of fat, fun, and fairs.
 This is the untold truth of the turkey leg.

-The turkey leg's origins are in Medieval times (but not what you may think)
+The turkey leg's origins are in medieval times (but not what you may think)

-There's a lot that could be attributed to Medieval times — the time period from the 5th to the late 15th centuries also known as the Middle Ages.
+There's a lot that could be attributed to medieval times — the time period from the 5th to the late 15th centuries also known as the Middle Ages.
 We have them to thank for countless leaps and bounds of advancements in agricultural and technological innovations.
-The turkey leg also has its origin in Medieval times, but not what you may think.
-We're talking Medieval fairs and Renaissance festivals.
+The turkey leg also has its origin in medieval times, but not what you may think.
+We're talking medieval fairs and Renaissance festivals.

-Each summer, costume-clad hopefuls descend upon Waynesville, Ohio for the annual Renaissance festival and for two months thousands celebrate when Queen Elizabeth I reigned supreme with jousting matches and other forms of debauchery.
+Each summer, costume-clad hopefuls descend upon Waynesville, Ohio, for the annual Renaissance festival, and for two months thousands celebrate when Queen Elizabeth I reigned supreme with jousting matches and other forms of debauchery.
 The ultimate transcendent way to channel days of yore?
 Walking around with a 2-pound hunk of meat.
 According to Dayton Daily News, the Ohio Renaissance Festival may be home to the largest turkey legs out of any such festival of its kind in the United States.

 The festival's food and beverage director, Chris Cavender, claims he won't even entertain the thought of anything under 2 pounds when sourcing for the event.
 One-pound legs are pretty standard at festivals and theme parks across the country, but Ohio nearly doubles that size.
 The festival gets around 70,000 pounds of turkey each year, accounting for nearly 35,000 turkey legs.
 A nearby farm is tasked with the challenge each and every year of selecting the biggest birds.
 They've since gotten in a bit of heat with People for the Ethical Treatment of Animals who even went as far as installing a billboard near the festival urging people to choose something other than the turkey legs when visiting.